qnblackcat/How-to-Downgrade-apps-on-AppStore-with-iTunes-and-Charles-Proxy/README.md

 ### Step 3.2.

 - Search for the app you want to downgrade.
-I will get the IPA of **Facebook v161.0** as an example
+I will get the IPA of **Facebook v161.0** as an example.

 ![6BD0iOX](https://raw.githubusercontent.com/qnblackcat/How-to-Downgrade-apps-on-AppStore-with-iTunes-and-Charles-Proxy/main/Screenshots/6BD0iOX.png)